GeoBosh/Rdpack/README.md

 # Rdpack

-Provides functions for manipulation of R documentation objects objects, including function reprompt() for updating existing Rd documentation for functions, methods and classes, function rebib() for import of references from 'bibtex' files, a macro for importing 'bibtex' references which can be used in Rd files and 'roxygen2' comments and other convenience functions for references.
+Provides functions for manipulation of R documentation objects objects, including function `reprompt()` for updating existing Rd documentation for functions, methods and classes, function `rebib()` for import of references from `bibtex` files, a macro for importing 'bibtex' references which can be used in Rd files and `roxygen2` comments and other convenience functions for references.

 ## Installing